Renewable energy production with biomass

-These processes using organic material sources readily found in agricultural sites, rural environments, urban environments, etc…are renewable bioenergetic production methods with potential energy production for the locality where the bioenergetic material is sourced, energy production to run generators in power plants; and/ or these biomass sources can be harnessed to supply energy to municipal grids.
+These methods also create energy production to run generators in power plants; and/ or these biomass sources can be harnessed to supply energy to municipal grids.
 (Please also see: anaerobic digestion - a proven solution to our waste problem - for more on putting waste to good use in creating renewable energy).
 Another category of biomass energy, biofuel (discussed below), represents an energy source which is being applied with greater global frequency in modern transportation.

 Biofuels are broken down into two main types: ethanol and biodiesel.
 1st generation biomass/ biofuel is made from: corn, wheat, barley, soybean, sorghum, sugar beet, and sugarcane - starchy crops that are fermented to create ethanol.
-Ethanol can also be produced from 2nd generation, cellulosic biomass, such as switchgrass, wood chips, straw, stover, and rice hulls.
+Ethanol can also be produced from 2nd generation, cellulosic biomass, such as; switchgrass, wood chips, straw, corn stover, and rice hulls.
 These are just some of the many cellulosic plants and organic materials that can readily be converted into sugars and then fermented into ethanol.
 The 3rd generation of biofuel, represented by algae, is discussed below in this article.

 A small level (5-10%) of ethanol can be blended with standard gas to make an effective gasoline with less environmental impact (this type of gas is used in many first world nations).
 Just this relatively low level of ethanol blended in fuel for vehicles decreases air pollution compared with 100% fossil fuel gasoline or diesel.
 A fuel known as E-85- 85% ethanol and 15% gasoline, is gaining popularity throughout the world.
 There are many grades of ethanol-based biofuel, from E-5 and E-10, to E-100.